 When asked if she could go back in time and give her kindergartener self any advice, she is simple and direct: “Don’t be worried about meeting new friends.
 And be nice to your teachers.”
 She pauses for a moment, then adds, “And big kids aren’t as scary as they seem.”

-Ruby helps wrangle campers at the zoo.
+Ruby helps wrangle campers at the Aquarium of the Pacific.

 Halloween at LES